-September 2020 Update: Iron Mountain Park bridge over the stream has been completed.
+September 2020: Iron Mountain Park bridge over the stream has been completed.
 Parts of the Nature Play are being installed including the slide and sand table.
 Irrigation is in place and planting has started.
-On schedule for park completion mid November 2020.
+On schedule for park completion late fall 2020.

 Iron Mountain Park